Fuglesteg/fuglesteg.net/articles/program-intent.md

 > On the longevity and practicality of abstractions

-Programming languages are special in that they attempt to formalize logical processes.
-Where traditional mathematics attempt to apply logic to results, programming languages attempt to formalize a way to express logical processes.
-This article is about an area of programming I think is historically and currently overlooked.
+Programming languages are special in that they attempt to formalize logical processes, they bridge the gap between the logic of a machine and human thinking.
+This article is about an area of programming I think is historically and currently overlooked: abstraction through extensible languages.
 We will explore language design, abstractions and current programming trends.
 I will showcase the power of using an extensible programming language, to write clear and maintainable code, and how it can adapt to programming paradigms.
 This article is about the art of writing programs with *intent*.

 In recent times there seems to be a big push within language design towards simple languages which makes your programs processes clear.
 This is often done